ganim313/RobotShop-Infra-With-Terraform/README.md

     ```sh
     # Run this command until an IP address appears in the "ADDRESS" column
-    kubectl get ingress -n robot-shop
+    kubectl get services -o wide

-    # Example output:
-    # NAME         CLASS    HOSTS   ADDRESS          PORTS   AGE
-    # robot-shop   gce      * 34.123.45.67     80      5m
     ```

-    You can now access your application by navigating to the `ADDRESS` (e.g., `http://34.123.45.67`) in your web browser.
+    You can now access your application by navigating to the `ADDRESS` (e.g., `http://136.119.249.71:8080`) in your web browser.

 -----